 Hammerlock decided to shelve his thoughts on what she had said and give her a reprieve so he took the change in subject.
 Clearing his throat and adopting a more scholarly air he started.

 “The Great Red Footed Diomos, which I have successfully hunted before, though I unfortunately lost my trophy due to a mishap on the return trip, resemble nothing more than an Alpha at about two and a half the size.
-Of course with the increase in size the antlers majesty increases as well, but unfortunately so does it’s temper, as do the number of eyes.
+Of course with the increase in size, the antler’s majesty increases as well, as does the number of eyes, but unfortunately so does it’s temper.
 The red footed part is due to a specific mutation that grants their limbs the most striking crimson coloration, but that mutation is also accompanied by a skull that presses in on the brain, causing them to be quite mad.
-In both senses of the word.”
+In both senses of the word.

-Luckily for Gaige the men didn’t have any real order to them, so the search was disorganized at best.
-While most of them figured they would make a run for it and ran out to try and find them, a few of them stayed in and started sweeping the building.
+Luckily for Gaige, the men didn’t have any real order to them, so the search was disorganized at best.
+Most of them had figured they would try and make a run for it, so they ran out to try and find them, but a few of them stayed in and started sweeping the building.

-Looking down at the rifle in her hands, Gaige realized that despite the good times they’d had together, it might not be the best weapon for the job since it’s shots would echo terribly inside the cavernous building.
-Thinking about it she did lack a backup weapon, especially a quiet one, other than her hammer.
-And while she had no doubt that Artemis would have no problem in this situation, probably pull a Mordecai and find a nest to snipe from, Gaige didn’t have the weapons nor the patients to pull that off, especially since she had been off for a while now, punctuated by her lack of use in the last few fights.
-But the truth was she had been feeling a half step off for a while now and felt a burning need to prove herself as good as she remembered.
+Looking down at the rifle in her hands, Gaige realized that despite the good times they’d had together, it might not be the best weapon for the job, since it’s shots would echo terribly inside the cavernous building.
+Thinking about it, she did lack a backup weapon, especially a quiet one, other than her hammer.
+And while she had no doubt that Artemis would have no problem in this situation, probably pull a Mordecai and find a nest to snipe from, Gaige didn’t have the weapons, nor the patients to pull that off, especially since she had been feeling off for a while now, a fact that she felt had been driven home by her lack of use in the last few fights.
+But the truth was she had been feeling a half step off for a while now and felt a burning need to prove herself to be as good as she remembered.

 She would have loved to wait for the goons to make it to her level and pick them off, but the longer she waited the more of them would make their way inside, having figured out that they weren’t outside any longer.
 So she did what she told herself she did best.

 After a double check of her rifle she took off in a sprint across the top of the machine and leaped off the edge.
-Soaring through the gap, the wind pulling at her pigtails she fell before hitting the edge of the smelting crucible, though she had no idea of what it was called.
+Soaring through the gap, the wind pulled at her pigtails as she fell, landing lightly on the edge of the smelting crucible, though she had no idea of what it was called.
 Without breaking stride, she continued running along the rim before leaping again at the goon who was just coming up the stairs.

 Dashing through them she spotted motion to her left and threw herself the opposite direction, just as the grenade that had been sailing towards her went off, shredding her shield and throwing her violently into a pile of detritus.